Kyle Keller (basketball)

-Kyle Edward Keller (born January 16, 1968) is an American basketball coach, currently the head coach for the Stephen F. Austin Lumberjacks men's basketball team.
-Previously, he served as an assistant coach at Texas A&M, Kansas, Oklahoma State, UTSA, Louisiana Tech and head coach at Tyler Junior College.
+Kyle Edward Keller (born January 16, 1968) is an American basketball coach who is currently an assistant coach at Texas A&M University.
+Previously, he served as an assistant coach at Kansas, Oklahoma State, UTSA, and Louisiana Tech, as well as head coach at Tyler Junior College and Stephen F. Austin State University.

-Early coaching career
+Coaching career

 Keller started his coaching career as an assistant at Louisiana Tech.
-After a four-year stint, Keller joined the staff at Tyler Junior College before taking a position as an assistant at Texas-San Antonio for one season.
+After a four-year stint, Keller joined the staff at Tyler Junior College before taking a position as an assistant at UTSA for one season.
 In 1997, Keller returned to Tyler Junior College and accepted his first head coaching job.
 Keller joined the staff of head coach Eddie Sutton at Oklahoma State in 1999, where he would remain until 2008.
 Keller's time in Stillwater was marred by the plane crash that killed 10 players and staffers in early 2001, including Keller's cousin, Nate Fleming, who replaced Keller on the plane during a last-minute switch.
 Keller's experience and that of Fleming's family in the aftermath of the crash was documented by ESPN's Outside the Lines in 2011.
 Following the resignation of then-head coach Sean Sutton in 2008, Keller relocated to Kansas where he served as an assistant to Bill Self.
-After three seasons, Keller became an assistant to Billy Kennedy at Texas A&M. In 2016, Keller accepted the head coaching position at Stephen F. Austin following the departure of Brad Underwood to Oklahoma State.
+After three seasons, Keller became an assistant to Billy Kennedy at Texas A&M.